50 Best Nursing Careers Based by Salary

 39. Nurse Practitioner

 What to expect: As a nurse practitioner, you may find employment working independently on a limited basis.
 For example, there are family practice physicians and others who see a wide range of clients and may want a nurse practitioner to care for and follow up with some of those clients.
 In addition, your general knowledge will be more significant as you work in preventative and curative care.
-Diagnosing, treating, prescribing medications, following up to see the effectiveness of what you have ordered will be part of this role.
+Diagnosing, treating, prescribing medications, and following up to see the effectiveness of what you have ordered will be part of this role.
 Even if you don’t have specialized certification, you will still need to be certified as a nurse practitioner.
 Additionally, you need five years of experience as a registered nurse.

 Median salary: $96,000